Basketball NSW can help connect parents/carers to a range of opportunities for people with an intellectual impairment to play basketball.

 School Sport Eligibility form needs to be completed by students participating in school sport events at regional, State and National level.
 The guidance notes provide clear details of how these forms are to be completed and which professionals need to sign page three of the eligibility application.

-Any athlete looking to trial to represent NSW at the Ivor Burge Championships will be required to be registered with both Basketball New South Wales and Sports Inclusion Australia and be classified with an eligibility number.
+registered with both Basketball New South Wales and Sports Inclusion Australia and be classified with an eligibility number.
 Registration is an annual process, whereas the eligibility component of the registration only needs to be completed once.